danielscottt/hle-demos/readme.md

-hle-demo
+hle-demos
 ========

-A C progam that takes a bunch of locks in small thread pools pinned to a core, and showcases the performance benefits of Intel® HLE.
+Some progams that showcase the performance benefits of Intel® HLE

 ## What is HLE?